hitblast/defaults-rs/README.md

 $ drs export com.apple.dock ./backup.plist
 ```

-## Rust API
+## Rust API Usage

-To access the developer-side API for `defaults-rs`, run the following command and add it to your Cargo project:
+In order to use the Rust API for defaults-rs, run this command in your project directory:

 ```sh
 $ cargo add defaults-rs --no-default-features